tushar-7372/nest-js-with-ts-learning/README.md

 ===
 what is done in this commit :
-to make use of custom interceptors, we were using complex code @UseInterceptors(new SerializeInterceptor(UserDto)) , refactored this with the help of custom decorators , we will further improve this by applying it to all routes and removing any type
+to make use of custom interceptors, we were using complex code @UseInterceptors(new SerializeInterceptor(UserDto)) , refactored this with the help of custom decorators , we will further improve this by applying it to all routes and removing any type : made small improvement on this part